paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

   <img width="500" src="images/HandBrake-main_workspace.png" alt="Screenshot of HandBrake main workspace">
 </p>

 Below are brief descriptions about each of the tabs found in the HandBrake workspace and how to refine the transcoding settings to create your target format.
-This advice is geared toward processing access videos for the PARADISEC archive; however, this will hopefully empower you to create your own transcoding targets.

 ### Summary
 <p align="center">